 Enid target areas represent portions of communities in which 51 percent or more of the residents are low to moderate income and thus eligible for CDBG, HOME Investment Partnerships Program (HOME), and Emergency Solutions Grants (ESG) activities which include projects and programs for housing, infrastructure, economic development, and the various other Consolidated Plan elements that impact quality of life.

-Resources available through Enid are exclusively dedicated to the improvement of living conditions for extremely low-, very low-, or low-income individuals and families which are defined as persons who make at or below 30 percent, 50 percent, and 80 percent of the median family income for the area.
+Resources available through Enid are exclusively dedicated to the improvement of living conditions for extremely low-, very low-, or low-income individuals and families, which are defined as persons who make at or below 30 percent, 50 percent, and 80 percent of the median family income for the area.
 100% of the beneficiaries of CDBG are low to moderate income.